 As per the United States Census Bureau Construction start data, the demand for the new construction projects to be decline as the projects under process seems like expense corresponding to lack of income, with potential clients going busted with the pandemic and on the verge of insolvency is expected to cast huge debt impact on the construction sector.
 The sector might fall short of liquidity and working capital due to pending or bad-debt payments for projects under process, the shutdown of manufacturing facilities which reduces the prospects for new facilities, travel restrictions, and meager support available to laborers, and operating in loss incurring cost structures.

 The decline in the demand and the long duration of the projects can be justified with the contrasting difference between the properties under construction and completions.
-As per the US Census Bureau data, there is increase in the number of properties under construction and decline in the number of completions because of the halt in the construction sites.
+As per the US Census Bureau data, there is an increase in the number of properties under construction and a decline in the number of completions because of the halt in the construction sites.
 However, the decline in the completion was sharp with the inception of lockdown during the first quarter of 2020.
-With the halt of operations from March to May 2020, the under-construction sites remained as is with cancellation of some of projects.
-With the downward trend, the investors in the construction segment lost confidence in the market due to which the projects further shown dip.
-With the resuming of projects from June 2020, there is upward transition in the completions for the projects at their final stages while there remains uncertainty about more under construction projects due to lack of construction material, frequent delays in the logistics, and low availability of workforce.
+With the halt of operations from March to May 2020, the under-construction sites remained as is with the cancellation of some of the projects.
+With the downward trend, the investors in the construction segment lost confidence in the market due to which the projects are further shown a dip.
+With the resuming of projects from June 2020, there is an upward transition in the completions for the projects at their final stages while there remains uncertainty about more under construction projects due to lack of construction material, frequent delays in the logistics, and low availability of workforce.